 The City successfully issued \$12.5 million in Solid Waste Revenue Bonds ("SWRB") in 2016.
-The timing of the SWRB was fortunate for the solid waste payer as the City's 2016 SWRB were issued with an overall average interest rate of 3.15% (with an annual average debt service cost of \$868,646) with the total annual debt service costs (including principal, interest and fiscal agent fees) are shown in rows 19-21 of Appendix D. Please see Appendix G to this rate study for Executive Summary of the 2016 SWRB results and debt service schedule.
+The timing of the SWRB was fortunate for the solid waste payer as the City's 2016 SWRB were issued with an overall average interest rate of 3.15% (with an annual average debt service cost of \$868,646) with the total annual debt service costs (including principal, interest and fiscal agent fees) are shown in rows 19-21 of Appendix D. Please see Appendix G to this rate study for Executive Summary of the 2016 SWRB rates, requirements, and debt service schedule.

 Design-Build (DB) Request for Proposals (RFPs) for these bond-funded facility improvements were issued in April and May 2017.
 A \$2.1 million DB contract for construction of the southeast corner concrete and roof extensions was finalized with Ledcor Construction in September 2017 and work completed in May of 2018.
 In February 2018, Council approved a resolution to authorize a not-to-exceed \$10.4 million DB construction contract for covered compost operations and stormwater improvements with Overaa Construction (Overaa).
-The work is anticipated to be completed in early 2020.
+The work was completed in early 2020.

-The CASP compost system will provide a fully enclosed composting area where food scraps, pomace, manure and other materials that can produce odor, will be received, pre-processed, and then composted in concrete bunkers operated in an enclosed facility.
+The CASP compost system has provided a dedicated compost mixing area where food scraps, pomace, manure and other materials that can produce odor, will be received, pre-processed, and then composted in concrete bunkers operated in an enclosed facility.
 The facility will use forced air to aerate the compost in the concrete bunkers, which will promote the composting process.
-The existing composting system, consisting of outdoor windrows (referred to as "turned windrows" because the aeration is accomplished through manual turning of the windrows by loaders) continues to be used during the transition to the CASP system.
-Once CASP construction is completed and the necessary permits are issued by the Bay Area Air Quality Management District, open-air windrow composting will be replaced entirely by active composting in the CASP system.
+The previous composting system, consisting of outdoor windrows (referred to as "turned windrows" because the aeration is accomplished through manual turning of the windrows by loaders) was discontinued as air permit condition once the CASP system became operational in January of 2020.

-As a result of adding debt service to construct improvements to meet regulatory and operational requirements, cost to the Fund increased by nearly \$900,000 which requires a 4.5% rate increase.
+As a result of adding debt service to construct improvements to meet regulatory and operational requirements, cost to the Fund increased by nearly \$900,000 per year.